ozpc99/My-Recipes/README.md

 ![Recipe Page Displaying Recipe Based Off ID](/docs/wireframes/Recipe.png)

 # Design Choices
+## Bootstrap
 The site has been built using Bootstrap, a framework for responsive design.
 StartBootstrap templates have been used for ease of development.
+The StartBootstrap Clean Blog template was used as it provides a good template for the recipes page and allows for consistent design across the site.

-The default Bootstrap theme colours have been left default as the black navbar provides a modern look and ensures the content is accessible.
+The default Bootstrap theme colours have been left default as the black navbar provides a modern look and ensures the content meets accessibility criteria.

+## Hero Images
 The hero images all have a fixed background.
 When the page is scrolled, the content scrolls with it while the image remains static.
 This provides a sleek and modern appearance to the site.

 The hero_2.jpg image of vegetables used on all secondary pages of the site has been chosen because it contains a black background which white text can be applied over.
 This ensures text is legible and accessible across all pages and also provides consistent design.
+## Nav-Bar
 The navbar remains fixed to the top of the page across the site, this makes it easier for users to flick between pages without having to scroll all the way back up.

+## Bootstrap Cards
+The cuisine categories and recipes are displayed in Bootstrap cards, laid out on a Bootstrap grid layout where each row displays four columns (each column containing one card) on desktop and one column per row on mobile.
+The cards provide the perfect template for displaying cuisine category and recipe previews.
+Each card contains the category/recipe image, it's name and a button to view the category/recipe.
+The recipe cards also display metadata such as the author's username and the date it was posted to the site.
+Where applicable, i.e. when the user signed in is the user who created the category/recipe, the edit and delete buttons are displayed.

+## Bootstrap Modals
+The functionality to add a cuisine category is accessed via the button in the cuisine page header.
+The edit/delete cuisine categories/recipes functionality is accessed via the buttons displayed in the cards.
+The buttons trigger a Bootstrap modal.
+The decision to use modals instead of separate, dedicated pages ensures the user is not taken away from the current page.
+The add category button is only displayed when a user is logged in, ensuring that the category created is assigned a user id.
+The modal triggered by the button is styled in Bootstrap's blue 'primary' class indicating to the user a new entry is being made.
+The edit/delete buttons are only displayed if the user logged in matches the user who created the category/recipe.
+For edit, the modal is styled in Bootstrap's green 'success' class indicating to the user that they are about to make a change.
+The delete modal is styled in Bootstrap's 'danger' red class indicating to the user that the decision being made can not be reverted.

 # UI Design
 ## Application Features